“Okay, I’ll be right there,” I told Mom on the phone before hanging up.

 There was no one else in the bar – my bar – when I arrived, but I wasn’t surprised.
 I entered the place, locked the doors, and walked to the brand-new counter on the opposite wall.
 I stopped behind it, put the package down, and stepped back to take a good look around.

 And finally, I was an actual bar owner.
-Over two years of dreaming and planning and hunting down the right location had brought me to this moment, and I couldn’t have been happier.
-And the best part was that I got the apartment with the bar.
+The past two years of dreaming and planning and hunting for the right location had brought me to this moment, and I couldn’t have been happier.
+And the best part was that I got my nice little apartment with the bar.

-I had to wait for a few hours before my entire staff and everyone else who had helped me to make this happen were present.
-We celebrated our opening night with cake and music, having fun and sharing the excitement.
+That meant I had to wait for a few hours before my entire staff and everyone else who had helped me to make this happen were present, but it was worth it.
+We had fun celebrating our opening night with cake and music, sharing the excitement, and feeling grateful that all that hard work was finally over.

 “Okay guys!
 It’s time!”
 I shouted over the music, taking the simple box from the counter where I’d left it this morning.